mobeen7asif/news_app/README.md

 - Displays news articles in a user-friendly interface
 - Allows filtering and searching of news articles
 - Responsive design for mobile and desktop viewing
+- Allow Filtered news based on the user preferences selected by user

 ## Technologies Used